“Apres Exquis” The Return of the Cadavre Exquis, ed. Jane Philbrick. New York: The Drawing Center, 1993, pp. 43-71.

 In the two years that have elapsed during the course of this game, the Exquisite Corpse marked time.
 Imagery based on the 1992 presidential election has already been mentioned in regards to the Grotesque.
 As if in response to the campaign button which read, “Elect Hillary’s Husband,” Bill Clinton does not appear here, though his wife, in a collage contribution from Laura Fields.
 The national hoopla celebrating Christopher Columbus’ arrival in America some five hundred years ago is quietly noted in the margins of a drawing by Moyo Coyatzin.
 (Marching backwards in history, this cadavre’s torso by Douglas McClellan is a collage homage to Chairman Mao’s colon.)
 “The Return of the Cadavre Exquis” also straddles the American Year of the woman.
 Coincidentally her body is here–with and without precedent–one of surrealism’s most graphic physical sites.

 Piquant femme-enfant, man-eating sphinx–surrealism appears obsessed with fantastic images of women.
 Equating sexual and creative freedom, the surrealists subscribed wholeheartedly to the psychoanalytic concepts of eros and the libido as liberating life-forces.
 Arousing muses of (heterosexual) love, women stood as communicating vessels between men and the marvelous.
-Yet there was very little place accorded her in the movement’s everyday membership, despite the participation of girlfriends and wives in cadavre exquis.
-17
+Yet there was very little place accorded her in the movement’s everyday membership, despite the participation of girlfriends and wives in cadavre exquis. [footnote=17]

 This unique woman, at once carnal and artificial, natural and human, casts the same spell as the equivocal objects dear to Surrealists: she is the spoon-shoe, the table-wolf, the marble-sugar that the poet finds at the flea market or invents in dream…